 This Skinny Pineapple Martini recipe is light, refreshing, and tastes just like a ripe fresh pineapple!
-This cocktail recipe uses a sugar-free simple syrup and a pineapple puree instead of a liqueur, making it lower calorie with no added sugar. 🙂
+This cocktail recipe uses a sugar-free simple syrup and a pineapple puree instead of a liqueur, making it lower calorie, lower in carbs (not keto), with no added sugar. 🙂

 🎥 Recipe Video

 "Wow!
 I know there aren't many steps or ingredients to this pineapple martini but the flavor really is spot on.
 I'm looking forward to sitting outside soaking up the sun with this amazing martini in my hand!"

 I love pineapple, so creating a tasty pineapple martini skinny version was a must.
 We don't always equate light and "healthy" or "skinny" recipes with things that taste good.
 Not true with this martini - it tastes AMAZING!

 This is a "skinny" martini recipe, meaning we used fresh fruit to add sweetness and added no sugar.
 Instead, we created a sugar-free simple syrup to keep the sugar at a minimum.